FileProof/cvproof-epfl-poc/README.md

 ## Introduction
 [CVProof.com](http://cvproof.com) Proof-of-Concept developed in collaboration with EPFL Research Institute and university in Lausanne, Switzerland to demonstrate a basic credential validation.

-## Process
+## Validation Process
-a) Requestor uploads a document (can be an academic certificate) to validate.
+1. Requestor uploads a document (can be an academic certificate) to validate.
-b) Validator (can be the University) checks the document and can modify the document.
+2. Validator (can be the University) checks the document and can modify the document.
-c) Validator confirms the validation.
+3. Validator confirms the validation.
-d) The document can be modified after validation.
+4. The document can be modified after validation.
-e) Check detects if in step d) above the document has been modified in comparing proof of validation c) above sealed in the blockchain.
+5. Check detects if in step 4. above the document has been modified in comparing proof of validation 3. above sealed in the blockchain.

 ## Installation